criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 Imperfection: everything that can be improved is a business opportunity
 Pond: if you want to catch more fish, you'll need to put yourself in a bigger body of water.
 The Drake Equation: business plan are speculation; CENTS, TAM, skews, medium, replication, vision, and exit ideas suffice for a sufficient business plan
+Desert of desertion: expectation that your business will be difficult, and motivation will wane, to the point of quitting Baseball principle: one swing doesn't make a season;entrepreneurial career should be segregated into a at-bats, games, and seasons.
+Probability Hacking: choices hack probabilities ( and better choices more, ence luck! )

 ## Ideas and Execution
 All ideas sucks until brought to life by execution